Your Guide to Washington State Health Insurance

 As of 2016, Premera Blue Cross had the largest segment of the Washington state health insurance market.
 However, Washingtonians are lucky because there is a wide variety of carriers participating in the exchange.
 This means you have a pretty good selection when choosing a plan.

-According to a recent Washington Healthbenefitexchange press release, insurance plan prices are increasing.
+According to a recent press release from the WA Office of the Insurance Commissioner, insurance plan prices are decreasing.
 The amount by which it increases depends on where in Washington you live.
-On average across the state, your monthly premium will increase by 13.8 percent if you choose to keep your current health plan.
-While this may seem scary, most health insurance shoppers can generally avoid rate increases entirely by switching to the cheapest plan within their metal tier.
-Not to mention, you will likely qualify for a health insurance subsidy, which can help make your plan more affordable; of the 243 thousand people enrolled through Washington Healthplanfinder, 62 percent receive federal subsidies.
+On average across the state, your monthly premium will decrease by 3.7 percent if you choose to keep your current health plan.
+Most health insurance shoppers can save money by switching to the cheapest plan within their metal tier.
+Not to mention, you will likely qualify for a health insurance subsidy, which can help make your plan more affordable; of the 194 thousand people enrolled through Washington Healthplanfinder, 65 percent receive federal subsidies.

 If you live in Washington, the start of Open Enrollment (the time of year when you can enroll in a new health plan) is here.
 Be sure to find your most affordable plan, and you’ll be well on your way for smarter, better savings all year long.
 And don’t forget – if you need help finding a subsidy or picking a plan, our experts are here to help!